There’s enough benzene – a known carcinogen – in 10 gallons of gasoline to contaminate 12 million gallons of drinking water.

 The story prompted EPA to require all states to do what some had already begun doing: regulate how, where, and in what materials fuel is buried.
 In 1984, the agency added Resource Conservation and Recovery Act Subtitle I (RCRA Subtitle I) to the Solid Waste Disposal Act and, four years later, rolled out the underground storage tanks (USTs) program.

 At the time, 2.1 million tanks were buried nationwide.
 Today, there are 571,000.
 A 52% reduction isn’t insignificant, but Congress wasn’t satisfied.
-It took one-quarter of a century, but EPA recently updated the program to close regulatory gaps.
+It took one-quarter of a century, but EPA recently updated the program

 Instead of requiring that equipment be replaced, the new program focuses on properly operating and maintaining existing systems by: